nicholishen/pymt5adapter---DEPRECATED/README.md

 # Introduction

-`pymt5adapter` is a wrapper and drop-in replacement for the `MetaTrader5` python package by MetaQuotes.
+`pymt5adapter` is a wrapper and drop-in replacement (wrapper) for the `MetaTrader5` python package by MetaQuotes.
-The API functions return the same values from the `MetaTrader5` functions, but adds the following functionality:
+The API functions simply pass through values from the `MetaTrader5` functions, but adds the following functionality in addition to a more pythonic interface:

  - Typing hinting has been added to all functions and return objects for linting and IDE integration.
- Intellisense will now work no matter how nested objects are. ![alt text][intellisence_screen]
+ Now intellisense will work no matter how nested objects are. ![alt text][intellisence_screen]
  - Docstrings have been added to each function
  (see MQL [documentation](https://www.mql5.com/en/docs/integration/python_metatrader5)).
  Docs can now be accessed on the fly in the IDE.
 For example: `Ctrl+Q` in pycharm. ![alt text][docs_screen]